firepear/homefarm/docs/management.md

  13  MCM1_0161859_0528_1                          Run    4.51%    1h55m    6d15h
 ```

-To quickly check on your nodes without starting up an interactive
-farmctl session, you can run `/HOMEFARM_PATH/bin/farmctl
-status-only`.
-The output will go to to stdout and you'll be returned
-to your command line.
-If your Homefarm install is not at `~/homefarm`,
-you'll need to pass the location as an argument. `status-only` does
-not support single-node reporting.

 ### Getting project statistics

 If you'd like to get basic statistics on how your farm is performing